jruanoDev/qAnimate/README.md

 ### makeSlider({options})

-Make a slider with the parameters introduced into the function, you should add the CSS class you want to apply to the elements when focused class comes in, focused class applies to list element (<li>) that is in the focus of the slider.
+Make a slider with the parameters introduced into the function, you should add the CSS class you want to apply to the elements when focused class comes in, focused class applies to list element that is in the focus of the slider.

 Options: